felixarntz/ai-services/docs/Customizing-the-Available-Capabilities.md

 ## How to customize the default behavior

-The AI Services plugin's `ais_load_services_capabilities` action hook can be used to customize the way that these capabilities are granted by default.
+The AI Services plugin's `ai_services_load_services_capabilities` action hook can be used to customize the way that these capabilities are granted by default.
 It receives an instance of a capability controller class which exposes methods to change the behavior.

 Below are some examples of how this action hook could be used: